hazhang24/jCAT/README.md

 ## Undeploy the Archive

 1. Make sure you have started the JBoss Server as described above.
-2. Open a command line and navigate to the root directory of this quickstart.
+2. Open a command line and navigate to the root directory of this application.
 3. When you are finished testing, type this command to undeploy the archive:

         mvn wildfly:undeploy

-## Run the Quickstart in JBoss Developer Studio or Eclipse
+## Run the Application in JBoss Developer Studio or Eclipse

 You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md)

 ## Debug the Application